 Located at Keystone Crossing, just minutes from The Fashion Mall, students have access to not only Chamberlain's high-tech SIMCARE CENTER™, but local amenities as well.

 Thursday, October 9, 2014 4:00 PM - 7:00 PM EST

-Saturday, January 18, 2014 10:00 AM - 1:00 PM EST
+Saturday, October 11, 2014 10:00 AM - 1:00 PM EST

-The Bachelor of Science in Nursing (BSN) degree program incorporates general education and nursing courses into a program that provides the education and skills necessary for a lifetime of personal and professional growth.
+The BSN degree program incorporates general education and nursing courses into an experience that provides the education and skills necessary for a lifetime of personal and professional growth.